 Master Locators provided utility locating services at the Malvern Prep School.
 The private school was renovating the campus and we visited a few different sites to locate utilities for the purpose of excavation for stormwater installation.
 Our service technicians used ground penetrating radar (GPR) and electromagnetic scanning (EM) to complete this project.

-Our technicians followed our standard seven steps of locating, using three different pieces of equipment, to mark out all locatable utilities within the scope of work.
-The first site we located was in a parking lot and open field along the roadway on the Malvern Prep campus.
-We used GPR and EM scanning to locate several different utility lines including site lighting electric, storm, sanitary, and two unknown lines.
-One unknown was found using GPR, and the other with a split box.
-Water lines running through the scope were unlocatable.
+Using our standard seven steps of locating, our technicians used three different pieces of equipment to mark out all locatable utilities.
+The first site was a parking lot along the Malvern Prep campus.
+We used GPR and EM scanning to locate several different utility lines including site lighting electric, storm, sanitary and two unknown lines.
+Only the water lines running through the scope of work were unlocatable.

 This project was a great example of the importance of using both EM and GPR to locate utility lines, as different methods work in different situations.
 By using both methods paired together, there is a greater chance that we will be able to locate any given utility line.